mattriley/node-module-composer/README.md

 }
 ```

-`composer` is passed `modules` and returns a `compose` function. `compose` is then passed dependencies for a given module name and returns the "composed" module.
+The first step is to create a `compose` function for the given _uncomposed_ modules.
+The `compose` function is then used to compose a module of other modules.
+The _composed_ module is then returned and may be used to compose another module, and so on.

 Each module is simply an object containing an entry for each function of the module: